Overview

 Simplified Product Architecture

-This work made the experience clearer and more predictable for applicants, while also consolidating multiple legacy templates into a single scalable framework.
+This work made the verification experience clearer and more predictable for applicants, while consolidating fragmented flows and legacy templates into a single, scalable framework that could support multiple scenarios without added complexity.

 Operational Efficiencies

-It aligned multiple departments around a shared verification model and established a repeatable UX pattern for future onboarding and compliance initiatives.
+It aligned multiple teams and stakeholder leadership around a shared verification model, reducing variability in how cases were handled and establishing a repeatable UX pattern for future onboarding and compliance initiatives.

 Business Impact